 You must get approval first

 By law, a child of statutory school age must receive an education.
-You must get approval in writing from the Education Department before you home school your child.
-If your child is at school they must continue to attend until you have approval from the Education Department:
+You must get approval in writing from the Department for Children, Young People, Education and Skills before you home school your child.
+If your child is at school they must continue to attend until you have approval from the Department: